Best Casino Bonuses UK

 The Player's Guide to the topic of Casino Bonuses

-Casino bonuses offer a win-win, with the casino attracting new players, and the new players receiving an instant reward for their custom.
+Casino bonuses offer a win-win, with the casino attracting new players and the new players receiving an instant reward for their custom.
 However, each new bonus comes with its own set of rules and conditions which need to be fulfilled before you can fully enjoy its benefits.
-Therefore, it is vital that any new player familiarize themselves with the types of bonuses offered and what is required of them to release any potential winnings they might bring forth.
+Therefore, any new player must familiarize themselves with the types of bonuses offered and what is required of them to release any potential winnings they might bring forth.

 What kind of wagering requirements need to be met?
 Does the bonus have an expiry date?
 Is there a maximum bet imposed?
 Is the use of the bonus restricted to certain games?
 Is the bonus sticky or non-sticky?
-Without knowing the answers to these kinds of questions before making your deposit, you could find yourself in receipt of a bonus that hinders rather than helps your progress.
+Without knowing the answers to these questions before making your deposit, you could receive a bonus that hinders rather than helps your progress.

-As previously mentioned, there are a variety of bonus types and most casinos offer one or more of them.
+As previously mentioned, there are various bonus types, and most casinos offer one or more.
 In the upcoming section, we’ll take a quick look at the most common bonuses currently offered by online casinos.

-No deposit bonuses are simply those which are ready to play upon signing up with the casino, without the need to place any money on the site.
+No deposit bonuses are simply those ready to play upon signing up with the casino, without needing to place any money on the site.
 They will generally take the form of a cash or free spins bonus.

 Free money on signup

 Certain sites offer completely free no-deposit cash bonuses.
 In such cases, simply registering as a player makes you eligible for the ‘free money.
-However, the conditions for parlaying such bonuses into cash which you can actually withdraw tend to be quite restrictive.
+However, the conditions for parlaying such bonuses into cash which you can withdraw, tend to be quite restrictive.

-A classic example of a no deposit sign-up bonus is the famous “$88 Free” offered in certain jurisdictions by 888Casino.
-Although you do indeed receive $88 in free plays, with the exception of winning one of the site progressive jackpots (hugely unlikely), the maximum free play winnings you can convert to hard cash is just $10.
+A classic example of a no-deposit sign-up bonus is the famous “$88 Free” offered in certain jurisdictions by 888Casino.
+Although you do indeed receive $88 in free plays, except winning one of the site progressive jackpots (hugely unlikely), the maximum free play winnings you can convert to hard cash is just $10.

-Most bonuses are also likely to have a time limit set on them, i.e. ‘all wagering requirements must be met within 90 days of claiming the bonus.
+Most bonuses are also likely to have a time limit, i.e. ‘all wagering requirements must be met within 90 days of claiming the bonus.
 It is also not uncommon for players opting for the no deposit bonus to have to forgo other, potentially more lucrative welcome bonuses, to do so.

 Generally, no deposit free spins bonuses will consist of a small number of free spins to be played on a specific slot (or a small selection of slots) at the minimum bet size.
 Sites such as Leo Vegas allow you to withdraw any winnings from no deposit-free spins with no restrictions.
-However, many no deposit free spin bonuses require you to wager any winnings many times over before the cash is truly yours.
-Also, a lot of sites offering no deposit free spins will limit the number of winnings you are able to convert to real money.
-You tend to find that the casinos offering the freest spins are the ones with the most restrictions placed upon them.
+However, many no-deposit free spin bonuses require you to wager any winnings many times over before the cash is truly yours.
+Also, many sites offering no deposit free spins will limit the number of winnings you can convert to real money.
+You tend to find that the casinos offering the freest spins have the most restrictions placed upon them.

 Cashback bonuses are among the most popular bonuses.
 Cashback bonuses reward players with cash payments equal to a predetermined percentage of any losses they might have incurred over a specified period.
 These bonuses are particularly popular as they carry no wagering requirement.

-Cashback often comes as a payment of between 10%-20% of a player's net deposit losses.
-Some casinos' cashback bonuses only apply to a player’s first deposit, while others might run regular, intermittent cashback promotions and more still operate an ongoing, weekly cashback program.
+Cashback often comes as a payment of 10%-20% of a player's net deposit losses.
+Some casinos' cashback bonuses only apply to a player’s first deposit, while others might run regular, intermittent cashback promotions, and more still operate an ongoing, weekly cashback program.

 A good example of a cashback bonus can be found at the ironically titled No Bonus Casino, which operates a flat 10% cashback on all lost deposits on an ongoing basis, paid daily.
-As they operate no other type of bonuses, they are able to repay 10% of all players losing deposits for as long as they play at the casino.
+As they operate no other type of bonuses, they can repay 10% of all players losing deposits for as long as they play at the casino.

 Deposit bonuses (first deposit; match; welcome offers)

-Welcome deposit bonuses will usually be what a new player looks for first when considering signing up to a new casino.
-That’s because invariably this will be the single biggest bonus the site has to offer.
+Welcome deposit bonuses are usually what a new player looks for when considering signing up for a new casino.
+That’s because invariably, this will be the single biggest bonus the site has to offer.

 Although percentages vary, the most common initial deposit bonus will match a player's first deposit with a 100% bonus.
 The amount you can deposit and still be eligible for the bonus varies considerably by casino and jurisdiction.

-Although the usual first deposit bonus at a casino is 100% or less, there are casinos offering 500% or even 750% first deposit bonuses.
+Although a casino's usual first deposit bonus is 100% or less, casinos offer 500% or even 750% first deposit bonuses.
 However, it tends to follow that the higher the bonus, the higher the wagering requirements.
-Big deposit bonuses like this also tend to be sticky bonuses, where both the deposit and the deposit bonus have to fulfill the wagering requirement.
-Deposit bonuses have to be played within a time limit starting from the time of deposit, so be sure to make a note of it.
+Big deposit bonuses like this also tend to be sticky, where both the deposit and the bonus must fulfill the wagering requirement.
+Deposit bonuses must be played within a time limit starting from the time of deposit, so be sure to note it.

 Free spins often come as part of a welcome package alongside a deposit match bonus.
-Similar to the no deposit free spins bonus, the free spins in such bonuses tend to be awarded at the minimum, or close to the minimum bet size.
-Although some casinos don’t impose a wagering requirement on any free spins winnings, many do.
-However, the amount required to be wagered tends to be considerably lower than for deposit bonuses, usually between 1x and 10x the value of the winnings.
+Similar to the no-deposit free spins bonus, the free spins in such bonuses tend to be awarded at the minimum or close to the minimum bet size.
+Although some casinos don’t impose a wagering requirement on free spins winnings, many do.
+However, the amount required to be wagered tends to be considerably lower than deposit bonuses, usually between 1x and 10x the value of the winnings.

 Live casino bonuses

 A good example would be the live casino welcome bonuses at LeoVegas.
 They offer a live casino welcome bonus in which only live casino games count towards any wagering requirements.
 The amount of the bonus and the qualifications vary by jurisdiction.
-Their UK live casino bonus, for example, comes in the form of a cash reward of £10, £25, or £50.
-Depositing £10 - £24, £25 - £49, and £50+ earns you a shot at the £10, £25, or £50 rewards respectively.
-To complete this bonus, you must wager 75x the value of the sum of the cash reward for which you qualify, upon which the cash reward will be made available to you.
+For example, their UK Live dealer casino bonus comes in the form of a cash reward of £10, £25, or £50.
+Depositing £10 - £24, £25 - £49, and £50+ earns you a shot at the £10, £25, or £50 rewards, respectively.
+To complete this bonus, you must wager 75x the value of the sum of the cash reward you qualify, upon which the cash reward will be made available to you.

 Nearly all casino bonuses (especially the larger ones), carry significant wagering requirements.
-What this means is that to be eligible to withdraw any bonus money or winnings associated with that bonus, you must first ensure you have wagered your deposit amount a certain number of times over (even more so if the bonus is sticky).
-Wagering requirements also tend to come with their own set of requirements that need to be adhered to.
+To be eligible to withdraw any bonus money or winnings associated with that bonus, you must first ensure you have wagered your deposit amount several times over (even more so if the bonus is sticky).
+Wagering requirements also tend to come with their requirements that must be adhered to.
 These include time limits, game restrictions, and game contributions.

-The amount to be wagered to clear the bonus, as mentioned, will be a multiple of the amount deposited.
-This varies from casino to casino, and then from bonus to bonus.
-A typical wagering requirement of 30x, therefore, would require a player depositing €100 to eligible wagers with a combined total of no less than €3,000 before the bonus is cleared.
+As mentioned, the amount to be wagered to clear the bonus will be a multiple of the amount deposited.
+This varies from casino to casino and then from bonus to bonus.
+Therefore, a typical wagering requirement of 30x would require a player to deposit €100 to eligible wagers with a combined total of no less than €3,000 before the bonus is cleared.

 Most bonuses typically come with a set time limit on them.
-If the wagering requirements are not met during that period, then the bonus amount is removed from the player’s balance, along with any winnings associated with that bonus.
+If the wagering requirements are not met during that period, the bonus amount is removed from the player’s balance and any winnings associated with that bonus.

-Not all games at an online casino contribute 100% of their worth towards a player’s wagering requirements so be sure to check out the contribution of the games you intend to play if you wish to meet the requirements in a timely manner.
+Not all games at an online casino contribute 100% of their worth towards a player’s wagering requirements, so be sure to check out the contribution of the games you intend to play if you wish to meet the requirements promptly.

-The good news is that by and large slots wagers contribute 100% towards wagering requirements.
-On occasion, some slots may carry a slightly lower contribution towards wagering due to their higher than average RTP (return to player), while some might be restricted altogether.
+The good news is that, by and large, slots wagers contribute 100% towards wagering requirements.
+Some slots may carry a slightly lower contribution towards wagering due to their higher-than-average RTP (return to player), while some might be restricted altogether.